 The key to frosting these cupcakes is to rotate the cupcake while twisting the piping bag and slowly pull the bag up.

 As I said, it takes some practice to get used to this and sometimes you’ll have to rotate bags as to not warm the frosting too much.
-Same goes with regular frosting.
+The same goes with regular frosting.
 The more the bag is picking up heat from your hand, the harder it will be to pipe stiff frosting.
 Try piping a few at a time or refrigerating the frosting.

 These moist Maple Bacon Cupcakes pack a delicious flavor that can’t be beaten.
 If you love buttercream cream cheese frosting and have a bacon lover in your life, this cupcake recipe is for you!